Who is research-creation for?

 Note: SSHRC assumes no responsibility in cases where links provided are broken or the server is unavailable during the adjudication period.

 What are the last steps in preparing my application?

-Make sure your text is free of spelling errors and that your budget is realistic and well justified.
+- make sure their text is free of spelling errors, and that their budget is realistic and well-justified;

-Submit your application to your institution’s research office by its internal deadline.
+- submit their application to their institution’s research office by the office’s internal deadline.